-There are different named you might hear used for Autism, which reflect different features that individuals present with and when a diagnosis was made. from 2015 suggests that there is no one term that everyone prefers, although many prefer first person ‘autistic person’ rather than ‘person with autism’.
-It’s important to check with the young person and their family about the language they use to talk about their diagnosis.
-For example, some autistic young people who join Scouts may have already been given a diagnosis of Asperger syndrome, and they may prefer to use this term when talking about their diagnosis.
+There are different names you might hear used for Autism, which reflect different features that individuals present with and when a diagnosis was made.
+Research from 2015 suggests that there is no one term that everyone prefers, although many prefer first person ‘autistic person’ rather than ‘person with autism’ and this first-person terminology is used on these pages.
+It’s important to check with the person (and their family in the case of young people) about the language they use to talk about their diagnosis.
+For example, some autistic young people or adults who join Scouts may have already been given a diagnosis of Asperger syndrome, and they may prefer to use this term when talking about their diagnosis.

 You can read more about these terms on the National Autistic Society pages.

 Common features of autistic people include the following:

 - Repetitive behaviours and a preference for routine

 - Special interests or an intense focus on interests that may be very important to them